basho/basho_docs/content/riak/ts/1.4.0/using/riakshell.md

 You can connect riak shell to multiple nodes.

->**Warning**
->
+{{% note title="Warning" %}}
->You cannot run more than one shell per machine.
+You cannot run more than one shell per machine.
 If you try to connect two shells to a single machine, you will receive an error message.
+{{% /note %}}

 To connect to a specific node, run: `connect '»nodename«'`